 Read Also: 5 Best Examples of Good Customer Service

-It is the key to offer a great customer service.
-Most of the outsourced vendors that offer inbound call centre services will often hire temporary or seasonal staff to handle influx of incoming calls.
-Such temporary team of customer care reps– that could be increased as per the needs–is provided with basic training on the most common call types and processes.
+It is the key to offer great customer service.
+Most of the outsourced vendors that offer inbound call centre services will often hire temporary or seasonal staff to handle the influx of incoming calls.
+Such a temporary team of customer care reps - that could be increased as per the needs–is provided with basic training on the most common call types and processes.
 In that manner, it minimises the pressure on your permanent staff as well as the cost of extended training.

 Integration with Sales Team:

 In an organisation, teamwork plays a major role in handling unexpected scenarios.
 Close coordination between the marketing team and customer care team could resolve issues when call spikes occur and lead to better strategies.
 It is important to involve customer care staff in marketing activities.
 This will help the customer service representative to understand possible queries that probably customers might ask, and respond to them in an appropriate way.

 With the help of call-back technology, customer queries can be resolved efficiently.
 It is generally done by utilising ticketing technology to enable a customer to have a call-back.
 When the in-call volume rises, call centres could request callers to send an SMS or email with some instructions, a code which will register the type of the query and the deadline to have a call-back.
 If done properly, this technology decreases the customer frustration waiting in a queue and also provides flexibility to the agents to find out the solution that resolves customer complaints.